KoraSHughes/korashughes.github.io/content/publication/llm-thesis/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Image of Query Schema for Superivzed Validation of Assertions'
+  caption: 'Image of Query Schema for Supervised Validation of Assertions'
   focal_point: ""
   preview_only: false